plone/training/angular/angular.rst

    }
   }

 We need to insert the Plone view in our main page.
-Let's change ``src/app/app.component.html`` that way:
+Let's change ``src/app/app.component.html`` this way:

 .. code-block:: html